Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: Introduction

-SOCD effectively addresses these challenges in the following ways.
-First, it ensures compliance with resource and delay constraints by using the Lagrangian dual for resource constraints and delay-sensitive queues for managing delays, all in a fully offline manner.
-Second, in contrast to traditional methods, SOCD eliminates the need for online system interactions during training.
-This not only avoids affecting system operation but also reduces the costs associated with online interactions.
-The system purely learns from offline data and autonomously refines its policies.
-Additionally, SOCD operates within the Markov Decision Process (MDP) framework, enabling it to handle various system dynamics effectively.
+{SOCD effectively addresses these challenges in the following ways.
+First, it ensures compliance with resource and delay constraints by combining Lagrangian dual optimization for resource limits with delay-sensitive queues, all in a fully offline manner.
+Second, in contrast to traditional online RL methods—which can be unsafe and costly due to extensive real-time interactions—and purely model-based or Lyapunov approaches that may falter under complex, time-varying dynamics, SOCD learns entirely from offline data without disrupting system operations or incurring interaction costs.
+Finally, by formulating the problem as a Markov Decision Process (MDP), SOCD can adapt to diverse and dynamic system conditions.}

 The contributions of this paper are threefold: \begin{itemize} \item We propose a general offline learning formulation that effectively addresses multi-user delay-constrained scheduling problems with resource constraints.
-Our approach ensures compliance with both resource and delay constraints by utilizing the Lagrangian dual and delay-sensitive queues, all in a fully offline manner. \item We introduce \underline{S}cheduling By \underline{O}ffline Learning with \underline{C}ritic Guidance and \underline{D}iffusion Generation (SOCD), a novel offline reinforcement learning algorithm that leverages a critic-guided, diffusion-based framework for the efficient training of high-quality policies.
-SOCD eliminates the need for online system interactions during training, reducing interaction costs while maintaining strong performance.
-A notable advantage of SOCD is that it requires only a single training phase for the diffusion policy, greatly improving training efficiency. \item We assess the performance of SOCD through comprehensive experiments conducted across diverse environments.
+Our approach ensures compliance with both resource and delay constraints by utilizing the Lagrangian dual and delay-sensitive queues, all in a fully offline manner. \item {We introduce \underline{S}cheduling By \underline{O}ffline Learning with \underline{C}ritic Guidance and \underline{D}iffusion Generation (SOCD), a novel offline RL algorithm that integrates a critic-guided diffusion framework to efficiently train high-quality policies specifically for the resource and delay constrained scheduling problems.
+In contrast to conventional actor–critic methods, SOCD only trains its diffusion policy once, while the critic is adaptively updated without requiring target actions via diffusion policy, thereby enhancing both training efficiency and robustness.}

+\item We assess the performance of SOCD through comprehensive experiments conducted across diverse environments.
 Notably, SOCD demonstrates exceptional capabilities in multi-hop networks, adapting to different arrival and service rates, scaling efficiently with a growing number of users, and operating effectively in partially observed environments, even without channel information.
 The results highlight SOCD's robustness to varying system dynamics and its consistent superiority over existing methods. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:rw} reviews related work on delay-constrained scheduling, offline reinforcement learning and diffusion models.
 Section~\ref{sec:pf} presents the scheduling problem and its MDP formulation.
 Section~\ref{section:offline-rl} provides a detailed description of the SOCD algorithm.
 Section~\ref{sec:exp} discusses the experimental setup and presents the results.
 Finally, Section~\ref{sec:con} concludes the paper.